freeaks/filer/README.md

 - adding more operations file operations (copy, deleting, moving etc)
 - implement some more menu items
 - create a dopus5 like file lister

+file requester:
+- add options for path or file opening